Raythonic/watiba/README.md

 The resolver must return True to set the promise to resolved, or False to leave it unresolved.

+The outer code creating the spawned command can synchronize with it by calling the _.join()_ method on the promise object.

 Spawn with promise example:
 ```
 my_promise = spawn `tar -zcvf tarball.tar.gz /tmp`: